The Truth about Homelessness

 TRUTH: Affordable housing has no effect on property values—or the quality or character of the area—when it’s located in healthy and vibrant neighborhoods.
 People often don’t realize that there’s an Avalon Housing property on their block!

-In fact, Avalon has increased property value by rehabilitating housing in need of good management and repair.
+In fact, Avalon has increased property values by rehabilitating housing in need of good management and repair.